SolidLabResearch/WhatsInAPod/content/document_centric.md

-Another solution involves creating and maintaining a copy of the document with a subset of the data, which—in addition to the overhead of managing such copies—would also generate a different associated context, provenance, and trust, especially if writing to such derived documents is needed.
+Another solution involves creating and maintaining a copy of the document with a subset of the data, which—in addition to the overhead of managing such copies—would also generate a different associated context, provenance, and trust—especially if writing to such derived documents is needed.
 Furthermore,
 all these aspects would necessarily be reflected in any derived APIs, which are tied to the main API's document-based structure and boundaries.

-We conclude that the pod inherently contains a _large amount of implicit semantics_ in its API structure, which hinders the realization of the data and application independence that is paramount to the Solid vision.
+We conclude that document-centric pods inherently contain a _large amount of implicit semantics_ in their API structure, hindering the realization of the data and application independence that is paramount to the Solid vision.
-Some of semantics that are supposed to be entangled with the data are in practice assumed by the API, the construction of which happens in an uncoordinated way over time.
+Some semantics that are supposed to be entangled with the data are in practice assumed by the API, the construction of which happens in an uncoordinated way over time.
 The resulting spontaneous contracts are not made explicit by a single app,